timwhite0/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a third-year PhD student in the Department of Statistics at the University of Michigan.
-I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on Bayesian methods for analyzing images.
-My work involves a combination of Monte Carlo methods and machine learning, and it's motivated by statistical challenges in astronomy and astrophysics.
+I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on developing scalable Bayesian methods and applying them to problems in the physical sciences, namely astrophysics.
+My work involves a combination of Monte Carlo methods and machine learning.
+I also help teach courses about data mining, statistical modeling, and Bayesian inference.